GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 ordered commit.
 Conversely, a grouped public setter reads and commits only the registers required by its own domain.

-A separate private commit helper is appropriate only when it names and owns a real reusable or hazardous hardware sequence, such as loading buffered values through an update event.
-It must not perform unrelated staging or silently acquire broader lifecycle authority.
-Driver commit helpers return `driver_status_t`; only deliberately mechanical LL write primitives remain `void`.
+Private helpers stage cached values but do not commit configuration MMIO.
+The public configuration API directly compares and writes its cached images in the required hardware order, including any temporary policy, action-register, or restoration sequence.
+This keeps the public function's maximum authority and actual hardware cost visible.
+Only deliberately mechanical LL register-write primitives remain `void`.

 For Timer, this means `TIM_Config()` visibly composes the staging paths for `tim_config_counter_t` and `tim_config_timebase_t` while preserving